tabasku/tabasku.github.io/content/about.md

 # About Me

 Welcome to my blog!
-I'm passionate about technology, writing, and sharing knowledge with others.
+I'm passionate about sysadmin stuff.
+I keep tracking things I have learn't and want to learn next.
+This page acts also as my personal documentation space.

 ## What You'll Find Here

 This blog covers topics including:
-- Technology and programming
-- Personal experiences and insights
-- Tutorials and guides
+- Self-hosting
-- Random thoughts and musings

-## Get In Touch

-Feel free to reach out if you have any questions or just want to chat!

-Thanks for stopping by!
+- FreeBSD, Linux etc
+- Containers, Cloud, DevOops stuff